X-Ray of a Lie

-X-Ray of a Lie (Radiografía de una mentira) is a 2004 documentary film examining another film, The Revolution Will Not Be Televised about the events of the Llaguno Overpass events, before the 2002 Venezuelan coup d'état attempt.
+X-Ray of a Lie (Radiografía de una mentira) is a 2004 documentary film examining another film, The Revolution Will Not Be Televised, about the events of the Llaguno Overpass events, before the 2002 Venezuelan coup attempt.
 The X-Ray documentary, directed by Wolfgang Schalk and written by Schalk and Thaelman Urgelles, accuses Kim Bartley and Donacha O'Briain of omissions and distortion in The Revolution Will Not Be Televised.
 It premiered on DVD in Venezuela in July 2004.